rustviz/rustviz-tutorial/src/rust-basics.md

     println!("Hello, world!")
 }
 ```
-As you can probably tell, this code prints `Hello, world!` to the terminal (as
+As you can probably tell, this code prints `Hello, world!` to the terminal,
-well as a newline character.)
+followed by a newline character.

 We can also use curly brackets in the input string of `println!` as a
 placeholder for certain values: